Table Of Contents

 Here at THOUSIF Inc. – INDIA, the evidence tilts one way.

-Narendra Modi seems set to keep leading without official word, rule, or sign of slowing down.
+Narendra Modi appears poised to continue leading without official word, rule, or sign of slowing down.

-The “75-year rule” talk is a myth, blown up by opponents and unbacked by facts.
+The “75-year rule” is a myth, inflated by opponents and unsupported by facts.

 His vision for 2047, his party’s trust, and his nonstop energy suggest more years at the helm.